turanoo/bitebattle/README.md

 GOOGLE_PLACES_API_KEY=your_google_places_api_key
 ```

-Ensure `docker-compose.yml` has the same values for PostgreSQL.

 ### 3. Start PostgreSQL with Docker Compose

 Ensure your Docker daemon is prior to executing the next steps!